leonzhang51/b2b-commerce/docs/mcp-sdk.md

 ## Important Note

-**The todo functionality in this codebase has been migrated to use Zustand for state management.** The `src/mcp-todos.ts` file now serves as a legacy compatibility layer that delegates to the new Zustand store implementation.
-For new features, use the Zustand stores directly.
+**The todo functionality in this codebase has been migrated to use Zustand for state management.** Use the `useTodoStore` (Zustand) store for new features and components; legacy MCP shims have been removed.

 ## State Management Architecture